devanshkp/devanshkp/README.md

   </a>
 </p>

-- 🌱 I'm currently diving into **The world of Large Language Models and how to build applications with them.**
+- Currently diving into **The world of Large Language Models and how to build applications with them.**

-- 🏫 Bachelor of Computer Science at Griffith University.
+- Bachelor of Computer Science at Griffith University.

-- 📫 Reach me at **devansh.kp@outlook.com**
+- Reach me at **devansh.kp@outlook.com**

 <br>
 <h3 align="center">Tech Stack</h3>